When the fan are spinning too loud, it can be due to:

 It will load the firmware package automatically and you just need to follow the instructions.It will ask you to select the chassis model, since it is 3rd party chassis select Other Chassis when doing the SDR firmware update.Follow the instructionsMake sure to mention which system fans have been connected.

-After the update of these firmware, i will go onto the bios and Advanced, System Acoustic and Performance Configuration, Throttling Mode set to Open Loop, Set fan profile as Acoustic and Altitude set 300 or less if you have these options in the bios.
+After the update of these firmware, i will go onto the bios and Advanced, System Acoustic and Performance Configuration, Throttling Mode set to Open Loop, Set fan profile as Acoustic and Altitude set 300 or less.

 Other than this, next steps will be to verify the sel log and verify the release notes of the firmware if there is anything mentionned.

 Hope these are useful,

 I had the same problem, but I have 2 processors.

 --> Put 5 collers, 1 cooler for each processor, 1 coller plugged in connector 1 , 1 coller plugged in connector 3 and 1 coller plugged in connector 5

 --> I put a jumper in Instrusion Switch Connector.

 This solve my problem (my chassi is a NON-INTEL)